Hackney, Jill

 Artists Statement

-When I see light on an object I see it in layers.
-I see not only the color of the object, but also the color of the light, direct or reflected and it’s impact on the object.
-The light creates a connection in the composition, each object absorbing and reflecting, becoming a mirror of it’s surroundings.
+When I see light on an object, I see it in layers.
+I see not only the color of the object but also the color of the light, direct or reflected, and its impact on the object.
+The light creates a connection in the composition, each object absorbing and reflecting, becoming a mirror of its surroundings.
 I strive to compose a vignette with a sense of a broader environment and a harmony of positive and negative space.

-For more information please fill out the form below:
+For more information, please fill out the form below: